flutter/website/src/content/codelabs/index.md

   developing with Flutter.
 You will also learn to use the Auth and Firestore emulators.

+* [Send and receive notifications for a Flutter app using Firebase Cloud Messaging][]<br>
+  Learn how to develop a multi-platform app with Flutter and Firebase Cloud Messaging, integrating FCM to send and receive messages on Android, iOS, and web.

 [Add a user authentication flow to a Flutter app using FirebaseUI]: {{site.firebase}}/codelabs/firebase-auth-in-flutter-apps
 [firebase-ws]: {{site.yt.watch}}?v=wUSkeTaBonA
 [Get to know Firebase for Flutter]: {{site.firebase}}/codelabs/firebase-get-to-know-flutter
 [Local development for your Flutter apps using the Firebase Emulator Suite]: {{site.firebase}}/codelabs/get-started-firebase-emulators-and-flutter
+[Send and receive notifications for a Flutter app using Firebase Cloud Messaging]: {{site.firebase}}/codelabs/firebase-fcm-flutter

 ### Build games with Flutter